SanderMertens/ecs_inheritance/README.md

 # ecs_inheritance
-ECS demo that showcases inheritance
+ECS demo that showcases inheritance.
+The demo uses the Flecs ECS framework (https://github.com/SanderMertens/flecs).

 ## Getting started
 This demo uses the bake build system (https://github.com/SanderMertens/bake).
 To install bake on Linux and MacOS, do: